superDuperCyberTechno/throwcatch/README.md

 ./throw
 ```

-Assuming these 2 variables are valid, throw can do its magic.

 In order to back up files you simply supply them as arguments to `throw`:

 `./throw stone.txt stone2.db stone3.conf rock.sql`

-Smack that enter key and these 4 files will be thrown at you catcher, who will take care of your files.
+Smack that enter key and these 4 files will be thrown at your catcher, who will then take care of your files.

 `throw` even supports wildcards, so the above example could be simplified to this: